-While on the faculty at a large state university, I taught media courses and started the student television station.
+While on the faculty at a large state university for six years, I taught media courses and started the student television station.
 Imagine eager, young news and sportscasters on the air live, with all the successes- and missteps!
 No FCC fines, but there were instances where now, time + tragedy = comedy.
 More than a few students have become well-known reporters and on-air talent for networks and in major markets.

 With my faculty colleagues, I advised student groups of varying political, social and belief systems.
 There were “teachable moments” for all of us as I became well-acquainted with the university’s support of, and challenges with, the First Amendment.
 We crossed paths but rarely swords over student gatherings, media and religious freedoms.
 It was not without a few bumps but I’m glad to say our rights and those of others were respected and protected.